bahrus/xtal-method/README.md

 As the input property of \<xtal-method\> is established and then changes, the renderer will generate the html output, and insert it inside the \<xtal-method\> element instance, or update the same target element as the input property changes.
 A "dom-change" event will fire after each DOM update.

-The renderer property of \<xtal-method\> takes two arguments -- an object or array which needs to be presented, and a formatter function that generates a DOM (or SVG) string.
+The renderer property of \<xtal-method\> takes two arguments -- an object or array which needs to be presented, and a formatter function that generates a DOM (or SVG) node tree.
 The renderer property can be passed to the element instance via traditional binding:

 ```html
     <xtal-method input="[[todos]]" renderer="[[todoFormatter]]"></xtal-method>